brokenhandsio/kiln/README.md

 # Kiln

-**Kiln** is a documentation website generator written in Swift.
+**Kiln** is a documentation tool for projects that provides first class support for multiple versions and localisation.
+It works as a static site generator written in Swift.
 You describe your site in a type-safe Swift configuration and Kiln turns a directory of markdown into a fast, modern static website — no YAML, no Python toolchain.